David Hume: Free will, determinism and responsibility

 Hume describes the link between causality and our capacity to rationally make a decision from this an inference of the mind.
 Human beings assess a situation based upon certain predetermined events and from that form a choice.
 Hume believes that this choice is made spontaneously.
 Hume calls this form of decision making the liberty of spontaneity.

 Education writer Richard Wright considers that Hume's position rejects a famous moral puzzle attributed to French philosopher Jean Buridan.
 The Buridan's ass puzzle describes a donkey that is hungry.
 This donkey has separate bales of hay on both sides, which are of equal distances from him.
 The problem concerns which bale the donkey chooses.
 Buridan was said to believe that the donkey would die, because he has no autonomy.
 The donkey is incapable of forming a rational decision as there is no motive to choose one bale of hay over the other.
 However, human beings are different, because a human who is placed in a position where he is forced to choose one loaf of bread over another will make a decision to take one in lieu of the other.
 For Buridan, humans have the capacity of autonomy, and he recognises the choice that is ultimately made will be based on chance, as both loaves of bread are exactly the same.
 However, Wright says that Hume completely rejects this notion, arguing that a human will spontaneously act in such a situation because he is faced with impending death if he fails to do so.
 Such a decision is not made on the basis of chance, but rather on necessity and spontaneity, given the prior predetermined events leading up to the predicament.

-Hume's argument is supported by modern-day compatibilists such as R. E. Hobart, a pseudonym of philosopher Dickinson S. Miller.
+Hume's argument is supported by modern-day compatibilists such as R. E. Hobart, a pseudonym of the philosopher Dickinson S. Miller.
 However, P. F. Strawson argued that the issue of whether we hold one another morally responsible does not ultimately depend on the truth or falsity of a metaphysical thesis such as determinism.
 This is because our so holding one another is a non-rational human sentiment that is not predicated on such theses.

 Religion

-The philosopher Paul Russell (2005) contends that Hume wrote "on almost every central question in the philosophy of religion", and that these writings "are among the most important and influential contributions on this topic."
-Touching on the philosophy, psychology, history, and anthropology of religious thought, Hume's 1757 dissertation "The Natural History of Religion" argues that the monotheistic religions of Judaism, Christianity and Islam all derive from earlier polytheistic religions.
+The philosopher Paul Russell contends that Hume wrote "on almost every central question in the philosophy of religion", and that these writings "are among the most important and influential contributions on this topic."
+Touching on the philosophy, psychology, history and anthropology of religious thought, Hume's 1757 dissertation "The Natural History of Religion" argues that the monotheistic religions of Judaism, Christianity and Islam all derive from earlier polytheistic religions.
 He went on to suggest that all religious belief "traces, in the end, to dread of the unknown".
 Hume had also written on religious subjects in the first Enquiry, as well as later in the Dialogues Concerning Natural Religion.